RoseLeighton/HackableDEF/md/tmp.md

 workflow.
 This will be both smoother for the municipal employees and will allow Verbeter de Buurt to focus on the user experience of the application.
-Their main goal is to put forward the ideas instead of the complaints and motivate the people to get together to realise them.
+Their main goal is to put forward the ideas instead of the complaints and motivate the people to get together to realize them.

 The organization prides itself on being completely independent and feels that their way of working can be more valuable on a larger scale as